marhop/pandoc-unicode-math/README.md

     $ stack build
     $ stack install

-On Linux, this will install the `pandoc-unicode-math` filter to `~/.local/bin/` and on Windows, well, I don't know but surely somewhere sensible.
+On Linux, this will install two filters, `pandoc-unicode-math` and `pandoc-unicode-math-from-latex` to `~/.local/bin/` and on Windows, well, I don't know but surely somewhere sensible.

 Maybe you would like to adapt the [`stack.yaml`](stack.yaml) file prior to building to select a [Stackage] snapshot that fits your environment.
-For example, use `resolver: lts-7.24` to create a binary that is compatible with Pandoc 1.17 (shipped with Debian 9) or `resolver: lts-9.21` for Pandoc 1.19 and later, including Pandoc 2 (there was an API change between 1.17 and 1.19, so you need different binaries).
+For example, use `resolver: lts-7.24` to create binaries that are compatible with Pandoc 1.17 (shipped with Debian 9) or `resolver: lts-9.21` for Pandoc 1.19 and later, including Pandoc 2 (there was an API change between 1.17 and 1.19, so you need different binaries).